szymski/new-scraper-base/README.md

     - Pagination recognizer
         - ✔ ~~Binary search for page count~~
     - Element anchoring (be resistant to CSS/HTML changes)
-- Conditions - only perform actions when a certain condition is met, if it's not, satisfy it
+- ✔ ~~Conditions - only perform actions when a certain condition is met, if it's not, satisfy it~~

 ### TODO:
 - ✔ ~~Per-run setTimeout/setInterval feature~~